If you own a gun, prevent accidental injuries by following these safety practicesPosted: December 01, 2020

 - When a gun is not in its lock box, keep it in your line of sight.

 - Make sure all guns are equipped with effective, child-resistant gun locks.

 - If a visitor has a gun in a backpack, briefcase, handbag or an unlocked car, provide them with a locked place to hold it while they are in your home.

 - Leaving guns on a nightstand, table, under a sofa cushion or other place where a child can gain access may lead to injuries and fatalities.

 Talk to Your Kids and Their Caregivers

 - Explain how a gun your kids might see on television or a video game is different from a gun in real life.
 “A gun, in real life, can really hurt people”.

 - Teach kids never to touch a gun and to immediately tell an adult if they see one.
-Role play these steps with them because children are so curious that most will say never to touch a gun, but they pick it up anyway!
+Role play these steps with them to ensure they know what to do if they see one and get curious.

 - Talk to grandparents and the parents of friends your children visit about safe gun storage practices.